xoriors/course-qa/README.md

 ### What it's **NOT**:

-- Exhaustive learning course with every day sessions with teachers
+- Exhaustive learning course with everyday sessions with teachers
 - Paid course
 - Learn at your own pace